Russell Mills (artist)

-Russell Mills is a British artist who was born in Ripon, Yorkshire, England in 1952.
+Russell Mills (born 1952, Ripon, Yorkshire, England) is a British artist.
 He has produced record covers and book covers for Brian Eno, the Cocteau Twins, Michael Nyman, David Sylvian, Peter Gabriel, and Nine Inch Nails.

-As a recording artist, he has collaborated with many musicians, for example David Sylvian, Ian McCulloch and Peter Gabriel.
+As a recording artist, he has collaborated with musicians including David Sylvian, Ian McCulloch and Peter Gabriel.
 He has released three CDs with his recording project Undark, one of them on the British ambient label Em:t Records.
-The last, Pearl + Umbra was released on Bella Union, to very respectable reviews.
+The last, Pearl + Umbra, was released on Bella Union, to positive reviews.

 Mills was Visiting Tutor (until 2012) at the Royal College of Art, Visiting Professor at the Glasgow School of Art.

 Emergence as music packaging designer

 In the 1980s, Mills began receiving commissions to design record album covers and associated packaging.
-Stylistically, his work at this time became much more abstract, abandoning figurative representation in favour of symbolic allusions.
+Stylistically, his work at this time became abstract, abandoning figurative representation in favor of symbolic allusions.
 He regularly treated the canvas as a sculptural plane, with materials such as metals, powders, bones, feathers, beeswax, fabric, wires, animal skins and papers embedded in thick paints and pastes.
 Works of this period generally occupy the entirety of the canvas with little or no "negative space" left.